The Punisher War Zone

 The Punisher War Zone or Punisher War Zone is a comic book spin-off title featuring the Punisher, a fictional character published by Marvel Comics.
+The 2008 Marvel film, Punisher: War Zone was loosely based on the series.

 Publication history

 The first installment of the series ran for 41 issues and two 64-page annuals.
 Multiple writers contributed to this series during its three-year run from 1992 to 1995.
 The series served mainly as a vehicle for longtime Marvel artist John Romita Jr., who had returned to Marvel after a lengthy hiatus from drawing a monthly title.
 In 2009, Marvel published a 6-issue limited series under the same title.
 The storyline was called "The Resurrection of Ma Gnucci".

 Volume 1

-The first series was the third different Punisher title published and the second spin-off.
+The first series was the third different Punisher title published and the second spin-off based on the character.

 Volume 2

 This series was written by long-time Punisher writer Garth Ennis and drawn by long-time Punisher artist Steve Dillon.
-The series is a follow up to Ennis's other Marvel Knights Punisher series.
+The series is a follow-up to Ennis's other Marvel Knights Punisher series.